cncf/tag-security/governance/tech-lead-proposal-process.md

 To ensure nominations are thoughtful and supported, in addition to the above requirements, a justification must enumerate on the nominee's:

-* STAG Community involvement,
+* STAG Community involvement
-* leadership skills,
+* leadership skills
-* conflict resolution (technical and non-technical),
+* conflict resolution (technical and non-technical)
+* mentorship
-* mentorship, willingness to learn and expand existing technical knowledge,
+* willingness to learn and expand existing technical knowledge
 * and any known affiliations or group memberships (if applicable)

+## Announcing nomination results

+The co-chairs will release aggregate information about the nominees at the end of the nomination process once the Technical Leads have been put forward for approval by the TOC.
+Aggregate information will not include who nominated someone.